-PIPELINE DELAY (LATENCY) is the number of input clock cycles between initiation of conversion and when that data is presented to the output driver stage.
+PIPELINE DELAY (LATENCY) is the number of clock cycles between initiation of conversion and when that data is presented to the output driver stage.
 New data is available at every clock cycle, but the data lags the conversion by the Pipeline Delay plus the $t{\text{OD}}$ .

-POSITIVE FULL-SCALE ERROR (PFSE) is a measure of how far the last code transition is from the ideal 1-1/2 LSB below a differential + $V{IN}/2$ .
-For the ADC08D1000 the reference voltage is assumed to be ideal, so this error is a combination of full-scale error and reference voltage error.
+POSITIVE FULL-SCALE ERROR (PFSE) is a measure of how far the last code transition is from the ideal 1-1/2 LSB below a differential +870 mV with the FSR pin high, or 1-1/2 LSB below a differential +650 mV with the FSR pin low.
+For the ADC08D502 the reference voltage is assumed to be ideal, so this error is a combination of full-scale error and reference voltage error.